Statement of Intent:

 It is our intent that Religious Education inspires, engages and challenges pupils.
 We aim to equip learners with the knowledge and skills to answer challenging questions and explore different religions, beliefs, traditions and practices.
 We want Religious Education to enable pupils to combat prejudice, live well with others and develop skills for lifelong learning.

 We use the excellent Understanding Christianity resource as the basis for our RE teaching about Christianity.
 It uses scripture as a starting point for discussions about God, the Bible, Jesus and how Christians live.
 It encourages children to consider life from a Christian point of view, yet also allows for children with other opinions to air their views.
 It is a creative approach that includes art, music and poetry.
 We use discussion and debate as a vehicle for critical thinking, and our values are the basis of our learning.
-Understanding Christianity covers most of Curriculum Kernewek (2014 Cornwall Agreed Syllabus)- the remaining areas can be seen on our long term plan.
+Understanding Christianity covers most of Curriculum Kernewek (2020 Cornwall Agreed Syllabus)- the remaining areas and major world faiths can be seen on our long term plan.

 As a C of E Academy 60% of our curriculum coverage is Christianity, with the remaining 40% spent finding out about other world religions.
 We aim to enable children to live together well with those of all other religions and cultures.

 Our Religious Education Curriculum is high quality, well thought out and is planned to demonstrate progression.
-The syllabus is implemented in school through a sensory approach, where children may look at and handle religious artefacts, hear religious music or taste food from a religious tradition.
+The syllabus is implemented in school through a sensory approach, where children may look at and handle religious artifacts, hear religious music or taste food from a religious tradition.

 Work in Religious Education builds on the pupils’ own experiences and uses contemporary issues to stimulate discussion.
 Reflection on learning is a key aspect to each RE lesson and we build in Spirituality through adopting the Windows, Mirrors & Doors template which encourages pupils to think deeply.